 The path to becoming a physician is, to say the least, quite long.
 Four years of medical school is followed immediately by a minimum of three years of residency – only once that’s completed can you start practice as an attending physician.
 It’s important, therefore, to know as much as possible about residency rules and regulations ahead of time so you don’t end up surprised by what’s awaiting you after medical school.

 In 2003, the Accreditation Council for Graduate Medical Education (ACGME) made substantial changes to medical resident work hour regulations.
-For the first time ever, a limit …Read more
+For the first …Read more

 A commonly discussed topic on the wards during the third and fourth years of medical school is the health care system.
 Since the legislation passing health care reform in 2009, physicians are constantly talking about the possible changes, and students who have a thoughtful, informed opinion usually wind up standing out as a result of these discussions.
 The fact that it has also become a common topic during admissions interviews adds to the importance of understanding the health care system as a whole well before you actually find yourself immersed in it.